pthapa1/Scraper-to-API/README.md

 - [x] Page scrolls to get desired items.
 Currently hard-coded for 20 items.
 - [x] Async disposer pattern is implemented to avoid memory leak in case browser does not respond or close during search or after search.
 - [x] Now the Api extracts phone Number for business.
+- [x] Dockerized the application on Node-alipne image.